Cardiovascular and Interventional Radiological Society of Europe

 What are the risks?

-One of the risks is stent migration, meaning it may move to another part of the body.
-It is also possible that the blockage will return, due to tumour overgrowth or if food or faeces develops into a solid lump in your rectum.
+One of the risks is stent migration, meaning the stent may move to another part of the body.
+It is also possible that the blockage will return, due to tumour overgrowth or if food or faeces (depending on the region of the stent) develops into a solid lump in the stent or your rectum.

 You may experience pain, bleeding or a delayed injury to the intestine, but these are rare.